$72,500 in fines handed out for illegal activities at lodgeMonday, January 13, 2014 by: Kate Adams

 Eleven people have pleaded guilty to a total of 68 charges and been fined $72,500 for offences that took place at a hunting and fishing lodge in northwest Ontario.

-Steve Herbeck, former owner and operator of 1216818 Ontario Inc., carrying on business as Andy Myers Lodge, on Eagle Lake, west of Dryden, was fined a total of $7,500 and his business was fined a total of $27,000 for 22 offences.
+Steve Herbeck, former owner and operator of a lodge, on Eagle Lake, west of Dryden, was fined a total of $7,500 and his business was fined a total of $27,000 for 22 offences.
 He is not allowed to hunt in Ontario for ten years.

-Danny Herbeck and Chris Federman, both lodge employees, were fined $7,000 each for their offences and cannot hunt for the next four and eight years respectively.
+Danny Herbeck and Chris Federman were fined $7,000 each for their offences and cannot hunt for the next four and eight years respectively.
 At the time of the offences, all three men lived in Mineral Point, Wisconsin.

 Andy Bouchard of Waldhof, Ontario, pleaded guilty to three hunting offences and was fined $4,000.
 He is not allowed to hunt in Ontario for one year.